abemedia/abemedia.github.io/responsive-web-design.md

         title: Our Services
 ---

-Dedicated mobile sites and responsive web design for mobile phones &amp; tablets.
+Dedicated mobile sites and responsive web design for mobile phones & tablets.
 Never miss out on a sale, regardless of the users' device.